How do you terminate an employment contract under Dutch law?

 The following points outline key aspects of unlawful termination:

 Under Dutch law, an employer may terminate the employment contract of its employee in a few different ways.
-One way is through a termination agreement which is mutually agreed upon by both parties.
+One way is through termination by mutual consent (beeindiging met wederzijds goedvinden), which is agreed upon by both parties.
 This type of agreement can be used when either party wishes to end the relationship and would like to avoid litigation or any other dispute resolution process.
 In this case, it is important that all aspects of the agreement are clearly outlined and documented so as not to leave any room for misinterpretation or misunderstanding.

 When considering a termination agreement, there must be cause given if the dismissal is initiated by the employer.
 The reason provided must be based on one of several acceptable grounds such as redundancy or restructuring within the company.
 Additionally, if applicable, compensation should also be included in order to cover costs associated with leaving their job including lost wages, health insurance premiums, pension contributions etc.

 In most cases involving a termination agreement between an employer and employee in The Netherlands, reasonable notice period must be paid by the employer in addition to any severance payment.
-It is essential that these terms are discussed openly between both parties and considered carefully before finally agreeing on them.
+These terms should be discussed openly between both parties and considered carefully before finally agreeing on them.
 Without taking this step could lead to problems down the line.

 Under Dutch law, the employer is required to pay employees for a reasonable notice period.
 The amount of time that constitutes a reasonable notice period depends on an individual's specific employment contract and may range from one month to several months.
 Generally speaking, in order to determine how much severance payment should be paid by the employer, both parties must consider the length of service.